Zedo9/oracle-xe-docker/README.md

 ```

 4. Once you get the message **`DATABASE IS READY TO USE`** , you can connect by running the `sqlplus-connect.sh` script or through any GUI tool.

+## Credits

+Credits go to [gvenzl](https://github.com/gvenzl) for creating and maintaining the Dockerfiles for the different Oracle XE editions.